America: The Reality (Shit-)Show

 We live in a nation where people now prefer to hold their dogs like little baby buttercups instead of walking them like four-legged canids.
 Where those same people act as though we are morons if we tell them that their dogs are making us uncomfortable as they lick our crotches and sniff our behinds.
 We live in a nation where the 2nd ranked political website in the world regularly pens pieces such as, "10 Nutritionists Reveal What They’d Order At McDonald’s" or "Price Is Right Contestants Freak Out After All Hitting A Dollar."
 We live in a nation where 75 percent of Americans can name two or more of the seven dwarfs, while 75 percent of Americans cannot name two or less Supreme Court Justices.
 And, we live in a nation where one in five Americans believes that the sun revolves around the earth and witches do, in fact, walk (or fly) among us.

 We live in a nation where foreign military occupation is more addicting than dope.
 800 military installations.
 74 nations. $200 billion invested annually to police the earth, mine its resources and dictate or otherwise influence foreign power structures.
 Some installations have stood since World War II.
 How many foreign installations exist on American turf?
 Zero.
 U.S. percentage of global population: 4.4 percent.
 U.S. percentage of global military spending: 37 percent.
 U.S. military spending per minute: $1.8 million dollars.
 Under Bush, the number of drone strikes: less than 300.
 Under Obama: more than 500.
 We live in a nation where drone "signature strikes" - which murder people that "might" be terrorists, even though we cannot confirm their identity - proceed without a hint of due process.
-Why should Obama, his military hit squad and all those who succeed them be absolved in perpetuity for murdering thousands of unknowns and civilians?
+Why should Obama, his former military hit squad and all those who succeeded them be absolved in perpetuity for murdering thousands of unknowns and civilians?
 Why doesn't America afford the same absolution to those who reign down upon us the very same carnage?
 Lest we not forget the carnage we reign down upon ourselves here at home...
 The percentage increase of homeless vets over the last 5 years: 67 percent.
 54 percent of those are mentally or physically disabled.
 Black vets represent 39 percent of homeless vets but just 11 percent of overall vets.
 V.A. facilities in 42 states have been cited for mishandling veteran affairs.
 The V.A. also paid $200 million to nearly 1,000 families in wrongful death cases since 9/11.
 So, how is it that V.A. overseers doled out $142 million in performance bonuses to themselves?
-Does it get any more shameful?

 We live in a nation where tuition at private colleges has increased 69 percent since 2000 and where tuition at public institutions has more than doubled.
 We live in a nation where such colleges force hardworking moms and dads and their college hopefuls to annually borrow over $110 million dollars from an unforgiving government and their merciless lender-kin.
 How can the average American family afford to pay $120,000 (not including room and board) for an education that far from guarantees a payoff on the other end?
 While faculty salaries hold relatively steady, president and administrator pay has been bastardized beyond belief.
 And how do we even begin to discuss the outrage that has become athletics over academics?
 Football mega-stadiums trump fair and fruitful schooling.
 Scholarships for muscles trump support for arts and sciences.
 We also live in a nation where 40 percent of college students drop out and many disappear into dark recesses.
 Where secondary students rank 24th in the world in literacy.
 And, where our educational system ranks 14th among developed nations.